Scroll to content

 Welcome to Year 4!

-The Year 4 children have settled brilliantly into their new classes, and we are very proud of the school values we have seen them displaying through our first few weeks of Autumn term.
-The children have enjoyed the start of our Saxons topic and the learning we have completed linked to this.
+The Year 4 children have settled brilliantly into their new classes and we are very proud of the school values we have seen them displaying during our first few weeks of the Autumn term.
+The children have enjoyed the start of our Saxons topic and have engaged brilliantly with the learning we have completed so far.

-Year 4 PE will be on a Tuesday (Indoor) and Friday (Outdoor) this year.
-The children will need to wear their PE kit into school to be worn for the duration of the day.
+Just to inform you, Year 4 PE will be on a Wednesday (Indoor) and Friday (Outdoor) this year.
+The children will need to wear their PE kit into school to worn for the duration of the day.